We've Got Tonight (Kenny Rogers album): Overview

 The title cut, a duet with Sheena Easton, was the debut single and became one of Rogers' signature hits, soaring to No. 1 on the country charts and No. 2 on the Adult Contemporary chart, reaching No. 6 on the Hot 100 chart.
 There were two other singles: "All My Life", which peaked at No. 13 on the country charts, though it fared at No. 3 in Canada, and "Scarlet Fever", which is lesser-known but still reached No. 5 and No. 4 in the US. and Canada, respectively.

 The title of the album comes from its signature track, written by Bob Seger and originating from his album, Stranger in Town.
 By comparison with Rogers' version, Seger's only reached No. 13 on the Hot 100, making Rogers' version a higher-seller (at the time), five years after it was written.

-One song on the album that never became a single but still became one of Rogers' signature songs is the powerful "You Are So Beautiful".
-This track was placed at the end of the album as a tribute to his legions of female fans, and stands today as one of the songs that Kenny is known for.
-The song was written by Billy Preston and Bruce Fisher and originally appears on the 1974 Preston album The Kids and Me.
+"You Are So Beautiful" was written by Billy Preston and Bruce Fisher and originally appears on the 1974 Preston album The Kids and Me.

 Lionel Richie, who by now had been contributing a reasonable number of songs to Rogers, submitted the track "How Long" to this album.

 The album hit No. 3 on the country chart and No. 18 on the main Billboard album chart.
 It attained Platinum status in both the United States and Canada.